kirananil007/portfolio/README.md

 # DevOps Engineer

 ## About Me
-Hi, I'm a Senior DevOps Engineer with expertise in cloud computing, infrastructure automation, and CI/CD pipelines.
-With a proven track record of optimizing systems and reducing cloud costs by up to 30%, I thrive at the intersection of development and operations.
-My passion lies in solving complex problems creatively while building scalable, reliable, and cost-efficient solutions.

-I have hands-on experience with tools like Kubernetes, Docker, AWS, Helm, and Terraform, and I'm skilled in scripting with Python, Bash, and YAML.
-From automating workflows to enabling seamless deployments on platforms like EKS, my focus is on driving efficiency and improving system performance.
+Hi 👋, I'm a Senior DevOps Engineer with expertise in:

+🚀 Streamlining Cloud Solutions: Skilled in managing AWS resources such as SQS, S3, and EKS for highly scalable, automated solutions.

+⚙️ CI/CD Expertise: Built and refined pipelines deploying to Kubernetes (EKS) for seamless application delivery.

+📦 Infrastructure as Code: Proficient in tools like Helm, ACK, and Terraform for automating infrastructure deployment and policies.

+🌍 Global Collaboration: Supported multi-regional applications ensuring secure communication with AWS services.

+📈 Optimization Champion: Simplified lifecycle management for cloud storage and streamlined workflows for efficiency.

+💼 Professional Aspirations: Exploring impactful opportunities, such as contributing to cancer research societies through DevOps innovation.

 When I'm not architecting solutions, I explore innovative technologies to help organizations achieve their DevOps goals faster.
 I'm also passionate about knowledge-sharing, and my projects here reflect my journey in mastering and refining DevOps best practices.